 Generally, the birds head south in September and may spend a month to reach their winter homes in Central and South America.
 Arctic peregrines have been seen as far south as Argentina.
 Some urban peregrines do not migrate anymore, since their prey – pigeons and starlings – remain abundant year round.

 Nesting Box Webcam

 Through the box’s webcam, you can watch for the falcons to return, eggs to be laid and hatched and activity in the nesting box as the chicks grow during nesting season (March through July).
-Note that the webcam image below is not a streaming image but does refresh every 60 seconds; refresh your browser window to capture ongoing views.
+Note that the webcam image below is not a streaming image but does refresh every 60 seconds.

 Viewer discretion is advised.